Some sentence structures, which may feel natural while you’re writing them, are just naturally confusing. Here’s an example of one I notice often:

 This is a garden path sentence, which requires a reader to backtrack to successfully parse the meaning.
 It initially appears as though the sentence presents a thing you ought not do.
 But when you read to the end of the sentence, it resolves as a thing you ought to do after a condition has been met.
-While careful readers will understand the meaning, non-native English readers and run-of-the-mill skimmers may understandably misunderstand it.
+While careful readers will understand the meaning, non-native English readers and expert skimmers alike may understandably misunderstand it.

 This is a fixable problem, however.
 You might be tempted to remove only the don’t from the sentence, like so: